-Walpole has special places everywhere.
-A half-day's sightseeing can only brush the surface.
-Below is a suggested route for people passing through the area who have limited time, but want a quick introduction to the treasures of Walpole (please reverse the order if travelling from Manjimup to Denmark and/or Albany).
-Coming from Albany and/or Williams Bay National Park:
+Walpole has special places, everywhere.
+Half a day sightseeing can only brush the surface.
+Below is a suggested route for people passing through, who have limited time but want a quick introduction to the treasures of Walpole (please reverse the order if travelling from Manjimup to Denmark/Albany).

+Coming from Albany/William Bay National Park:

-- Turn at Bow Bridge Valley of the Giants Rd Tingle, karri forest - Conspicuous Beach Rd Southern Ocean, beach - Pioneer Cottage (Walpole townsite) History, local information - Knoll Drive (Coalmine Beach) Inlets and karri - Mt Frankland (North Walpole Rd) Farms, forests and views - Fernhook Falls (Beardmore Rd) River valley - Turn at SW Highway-Beardmore Road junction and continue along highway to Shannon National Park Perhaps a quick trip today will inspire you to start planning a return visit tomorrow.
-For those with more time to explore this place of inlets, rivers, oceans and forests, use the scenic drives section and the map and grid for recreational facilities and activities to help plan your travels.
-Perhaps you can organise your time to explore the coast on one day and the forests, wilderness or historic sites on the next.
+- Turn at Bow Bridge Valley of the Giants (Rd) Tingle, karri forest - Conspicuous Beach (Rd) Southern Ocean, beach - Pioneer Cottage (Walpole townsite) History, local information. - Knoll Drive (Coalmine Beach) Inlets and karri - Mt Frankland (North Walpole Rd) Farms, forests & views. - Fernhook Falls (Beardmore Rd) River valley - Turn at S.W.
+Highway/Beardmore Rd junction, continue along highway to the Shannon National Park.

+Perhaps a quick trip today will inspire you to start planning a return visit tomorrow.

+For those with more time to explore this place of inlets, rivers, oceans and forests use the scenic drives section and the map and grid reference for recreation facilities and activities, to plan your travels.
+Perhaps you can organise your time to explore the coast one day and the forests, wilderness or historic sites the next.

 Maybe all you need is a day at the beach, a vigorous bushwalk or doing what most locals do in their spare time - fishing.